PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 | M  | Yes  |
 | L  | Yes  |

-but S, M, and L  are still displayed:
+but the "S", "M", and "L" attributes remain displayed.

 Also, **if the preferentce is disable and the value of an attribute has no product in all possible combinations**, the combination of the products no longer available will be hidden.